 Recently I found this little blog idea on another travel bloggers website.
 I tweeted it out thinking out loud if it was a nice idea for me to do it as well?
 She replied with a ‘yes, go for it!’
 So here I am!

-After a few days of brainstorming, wrapping my head around the things I do I finally found these four things I would love to discuss and share.
+After a few days of brainstorming, I finally found these four things I would love to discuss and share.
 So let’s get right to it!

 It’s probably one of my favorite things.
 I am more inclined to put on a comedy show than watch a movie on Netflix.
 I don’t mean the ‘Meet the Parents’ kind of comedy.
 The standup comedy, with people on stage talking about things in life with funny twists.

 I can enjoy it so much.
 I often even rewatch shows.
-I also just love watching the clips one of my friends, Fons, sends me from British television.
+I also love watching clips with one of my friends, Fons, who sends me from British television.
 The shows bringing a couple of comedians together and discussing various topics.
 It’s one of those downwards spirals on YouTube for me.

 2. I prefer walking over public transport when traveling

-Whenever I find myself in a new city somewhere I tend to avoid public transportation.
-Fine, there is this saying that says ‘you will get to know a city by its public transport’, but I don’t agree.
+Whenever I find myself in a new city, I tend to avoid public transportation.
+Fine, there is this saying that says ‘you will get to know a city by its public transport,’ but I disagree.
 I usually tend to walk almost everything.

 Sometimes that means I do a lot of kilometers just strolling around a city.
 All by foot.
 It is what I loved to do most.
-Walking through the streets the average tourist won’t go through.
-Looking at the houses, witnessing how people live there, and just observing the day to day person on the destination.
-I just love doing all that.
+Walking through the streets, the average tourist won’t go through.
+Looking at the houses, witnessing how people live there, and observing the day-to-day person on the destination.

 3. I used to be really shy

 Back when I was in school.
-Not that I am a loud-mouthed extravert person now, I just was on my own.
+Not that I am a loud-mouthed extravert person now.
 I still am with times.
-Back then I just didn’t really feel the need to start a conversation with people I didn’t know.
+Back then, I didn’t really feel the need to start a conversation with people I didn’t know.

-Now I do and I also enjoy doing it.
-It sometimes still takes some effort for me to start a conversation with someone at a party or in a hostel room.
+Now I do, and I also enjoy doing it.
+It sometimes still takes some effort to start a conversation with someone at a party or in a hostel room.
 But compare me with who I was 5 years ago, and I am a changed man!